Harfenlabor/harfenlabor.com/exampleSite/content/research/international-symposium-on-the-barberini-harp-a-report.md

 ***

 Using excerpts from letters, Alexandra Ziane (Berlin) then reconstructed the efforts in the late 1960s by the American curator Emanuel Winternitz (1898–1983) to transfer the Barberini Harp from a private Italian collection to the New York Metropolitan Museum of Arts.
-Ziane’s presentation was followed by a tour of the museum with the director Sandra Suatoni, including of the newly designed area that was not yet open to the public.
+Ziane’s presentation was followed by a tour of the museum with the director Sandra Suatoni, including the newly designed area that was not yet open to the public.

 ***